CandaMuammal/BE-Vehicle/README.md

 ##  About

-<p align="justify">Coffee Shop is a Foods & Beverages ordering application.
-This apps give you (customers) some features to order your favorite foods or beverages.
-The customers also have some opportunity to use some promo code before directly checkout to the payment page.
-In payment page you can pick your payments method so it's flexible what kind of money do you have.
-Also the customers will be able to edit their profile such as photo, username, address, and phone number if they have to change their identity.
+<p align="justify">Vehicle rental is an apps that provide rental services for many kind of vehicles.
+Here you can rent motorbikes, cars, van, vespa, even casual bike such as fixie.
+You can rent the available vehicles with different daily rates based on what kind of vehicle you want to choose.
+If you have paid the total price, your booking id will be out with your payment ticket.
 </p>

 ##  Packages